-1. Preheat oven to 400F.
-Spray two muffin pans with non-stick spray, or insert muffin liner papers into the muffin pans.
+- Preheat oven to 400F.
+Spray a muffin pans with non-stick spray, or insert muffin liner papers into the muffin pan.
 I love muffin liners - no cleanup!

-3. Combine the rest of the ingredients except for the blueberries in a bowl.
+- Combine the rest of the ingredients, except for the blueberries, in another bowl.
 Whisk together until the oil is combined into the rest of the wet ingredients and is not sitting on top.

-4. Add the wet ingredients to the dry ingredients and whisk together with a fork until about half combined.
+- Add the wet ingredients to the dry ingredients and whisk together with a fork until about half combined - there will still be clumps of flour left.
 Add the blueberries and mix everything together until just combined - do not over mix!